carpentries-incubator/spreadsheet-humanities-lesson/01-format-data.md

 * Describe best practices for data entry and formatting in spreadsheets.
 * Apply best practices to arrange variables and observations in a spreadsheet.

-The most common mistake made is treating the program like it is a lab notebook - that is, relying on **context**, notes in the margin, spatial layout of data and fields to convey information.
+The most common mistake made is treating the program like it is a notebook - that is, relying on **context**, notes in the margin, spatial layout of data and fields to convey information.
 As humans, we can (usually) interpret these things, but computers are dumb, and